linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![update](icon/update.svg).
 2. Click **Update Settings**.
 3. Switch on **Auto Download Updates**.
-4. When there are system updates, they will be automatically downloaded.
+4. When there are system updates, they will be automatically downloaded when there is wired/wireless network.

 > ![tips](icon/tips.svg)Tips:  Switch on **Auto Clear Package Cache** to remove the downloaded package caches regularly.